cs221-s22/cs221-s22.github.io/_assignments/lab02.md

 ```

 ## Part 2
-Count the occurrences of a two-character string in another string.
+Count the occurrences of an N-character string in another string.
 Example output:
 ```sh
 $ ./lab02 abbabb bb
 2